Link Interactive ReviewBy - 07/01/2017

 To make all this happen, Link sells four home security cameras, a smart doorbell, and an image sensor.
 It’s important to note that though the system is cellular, home security cameras usually require broadband.

 Alarm.com V721W Outdoor IP Wireless Camera with Night Vision $207

-Their outdoor IP camera has a max resolution of 1280x800p.
-It is equipped with night vision, allowing it to see up to 40 feet in the dark.
+Link’s outdoor IP camera has a max resolution of 1280x800p.
+It’s equipped with night vision, allowing it to see up to 40 feet in the dark.

 The CAM-HD100 camera is the only one of the four not made by Alarm.com.
 It is a 2Gig indoor camera that offers night vision, a customizable motion detector, and 720p resolution.